KnoNirajSharma/leaderboard/README.md

   - [Permissions](#permissions)

 ## Introduction
-This article provides the reader with information on how to setup their local system to access the leaderboard application.
+This article provides the reader with information on how to set up their local system to access the leaderboard application.
 As all compute infrastructure and applications run in a Google Kubernetes Engine (GKE) cluster, access is powered by these command-line interfaces:

 * [glcoud](https://cloud.google.com/sdk/gcloud)
 * [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/)

 These utilities are included in the **[Google Cloud SDK](https://cloud.google.com/sdk#section-1)**, and once installed and configured, provide the user with ongoing access to the environment from a terminal window.
-Additionally, **kubectl** can forward one or more local ports to a pod in order to provide access to an application's web interface.
+Additionally, **kubectl** can forward one or more local ports to a pod to provide access to an application's web interface.

 <details>
 <summary>:mag_right:</summary>